 Buffalo River Remedial Advisory Committee

-Buffalo Niagara RIVERKEEPER is the Remedial Action Plan coordinator tasked with identifying and implementing projects leading toward delisting, and developing and implementing Monitoring Protocols for the Beneficial Use Impairment (BUIs) for the River.
-Currently RIVERKEEPER is seeking members for two subgroups – Water Quality and Habitat.
-Requests to participate in this group are due by June 6th.
-Please read the descriptions below:
+Buffalo Niagara RIVERKEEPER is the Remedial Action Plan coordinator tasked with identifying and implementing projects leading toward delisting, and developing and implementing Monitoring Protocols for the Beneficial Use Impairment (BUIs) for the Buffalo River.

 About the “Area of Concern”

 The Buffalo River “Area of Concern” extends from the mouth of the Buffalo River to the farthest point upstream at which the backwater condition exists during Lake Erie’s highest monthly average lake level.
 This area is 6.2 miles long but also includes the City Ship Canal.
 The land adjacent to the AOC is primarily industrial and residential and has historically been characterized by heavy industrial activity.
 The City Ship Canal is 1.4 miles long and a portion is considered a federal navigation channel.
 It has been suggested that the Canal is home to some of the worst contaminated sediments within the AOC.